madhavgarg90/madhavgarg90/README.md

 ### 🧠 About Me
 I'm an aspiring computer engineer passionate about solving real-world problems.
-From organizing national-level hackathons and co-curating a startup guidebook to building ML models and hardware-software projects, I love blending creativity with technical depth.
+From organizing hackathons and co-curating a startup guidebook to building ML models and hardware-software projects, I love blending creativity with technical depth.

 I have a **strong foundation in Data Structures & Algorithms (DSA)** and **C++**, and I enjoy building scalable, meaningful solutions across domains.
 Always exploring, always building. 🚀